nigamkartik96/Data-Structure/README.md

 **Misc Questions**
 1. Merge two objects into one using reflection in java
 2. Count total set bits
+3. Express as sum of power of natural numbers

 **Tree**
 1. Height of tree